tonidy/pak-cli/README.md

 # PAK (Password Age Kit) - JavaScript Password Manager

 A simple, secure password manager in JavaScript using [age encryption](https://age-encryption.org/).
-This is a JavaScript port of the popular `pa` shell script password manager, providing cross-platform compatibility and modern features.
+This is a TypeScript port of the shell script from [https://github.com/tonidy/pa-cli](https://github.com/tonidy/pa-cli), providing cross-platform compatibility and modern features.

 ## Features